vinayvascuri/vinayvascuri.github.io/README.md

 2. *Improved Customer Satisfaction: Generally faster loan processing might increase the customer base.
 If Homecredit could attract even 1% more customers due to improved satisfaction, for a company processing 10,000 loans annually, this could equate to 100 additional loans.
 If the company earns a 1% origination fee on each loan of $200,000, this equates to 100$200,000*0.01 = $200,000 per year.

-These numbers are purely illustrative and the actual savings will depend on the specifics of your loan portfolio, the accuracy of the model, the cost of false negatives and positives, etc.
+These numbers are purely illustrative and the actual savings will depend on the specifics of loan portfolio, the accuracy of the model, the cost of false negatives and positives, etc.

 # Difficulties that your group encountered along the way.